 Suffering from this flat chested syndrome

-- Parodied in the stage play Psycho Beach Party, where the female lead laments her figure to the audience while topless ("It's like I have the body of a boy!")... and while played by a boy.
+- Psycho Beach Party Parodied when the female lead laments her figure to the audience while topless ("It's like I have the body of a boy!")... when the actor is a boy.

 - A Chorus Line